awsdocs/amazon-route53-docs/doc_source/net.au.md

 + Restoration with the registry is possible: No
 + Domain is deleted from the registry: 30 days after expiration

-**Registrar**
-Our registrar associate, Gandi, uses DomainDirectors as the registrar for this TLD\.

 **Deletion of domain registration**
 The registry for \.net\.au domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a domain name registration](domain-delete.md)\.